 I mean.
 Just look at that packaging.
 If I were a gin lover, I’m sure I would have done the Edinburgh Gin tour, but I’m not, so we didn’t.
 But either their rhubarb or raspberry liqueur were bound to make their way home with me in my suitcase…

 And they did.
-I bought this bottle of rhubarb liqueur at Spean Bridge Mill and then proceeded to schlep it around Scotland in my luggage for two weeks.
+I bought this bottle of rhubarb liqueur at Spean Bridge Mill on our way from Fort William and then proceeded to schlep it around Scotland in my luggage for two weeks.
 That’s devotion, right?
 So, I arrived home with this large bottle and a small sample bottle of the raspberry liqueur.

 And if you don’t like it, it’s ok because the packaging is so beautiful, it’ll be a great item to add to your home decor!
 You can purchase a bottle online from Bitters & Bottles in California or via Addy Bassin’s MacArthur Beverages.
 Or if you’re really feeling adventurous, Food52 has a homemade recipe.